Out of the Shadow of Ruth

-- You can read it through as a story, pausing at the reflections as you go.
+- Read it through as a story, pausing at the reflections as you go.

-- Or you may choose to use it with friends or an established Bible Study group.
+- Or use it with friends or an established Bible Study group.

-The Scripture readings are very short, because there is often so much information packed into one verse of Scripture.
-On a few occasions, you will even have the same reading for consecutive chapters.
+The Scripture readings are very short and there may even be the same reading for consecutive chapters.

 I pray you will enjoy getting to know Naomi as she steps out of the shadow of Ruth, her beloved daughter-in-law.The Bible book of Ruth begins with Naomi and ends with Naomi.
 Now get to know her: https://shirleycorder.com/naomi/ Click To Tweet